 Dr. Bonar is a 1983 graduate of the University of Manitoba who established two dental practices following six years in the Canadian Forces Dental Services.
 He is also a member of the Institute of Corporate Directors.
 Dr. Bonar was appointed Chair of the MDA Blue Ribbon Panel from 2018-2020, tasked with reviewing the Peer Review Process of the MDA.

-He is a Certified Financial Planner® (CFP®), Chartered Professional Accountant (CPA), Certified Management Accountant (CMA), and holds an honours degree in business administration from the Richard Ivey School of Business at the University of Western Ontario.
+He is a Certified Financial Planner® (CFP®), Chartered Professional Accountant (CPA), Certified Management Accountant (CMA), and holds an Honours degree in business administration from the Richard Ivey School of Business at the University of Western Ontario.

 Mr. Orr has also served on the Board for the Diabetes Flame of Hope Golf Tournament in London.

-Ms. Helen Polatajko has over 35 years of executive experience in both the private and the public sectors.
-She has been responsible for the overall strategic direction, organizational transformation and management of information technology functions while being a contributing member of company executive committees.
+She has over 35 years of executive experience in both the private and the public sectors, and has been responsible for the overall strategic direction, organizational transformation and management of information technology functions while being a contributing member of company executive committees.

 Helen’s career spans the technology services field most recently as a consultant to The Bank of Canada and Payments Canada for their Modernization Program to replace the national clearing and settlement system for Canada and the Canadian Financial Institutions.
 She held CIO positions at the Canada Mortgage and Housing Corporation (CMHC) in Ottawa, at CIBC Mellon in Toronto, and at Mellon Financial Mortgage subsidiary in Houston, Texas.